astreum/whitepaper/README.md

 Applications can run through transaction, computation contracts and natively on nodes.

-The Fusion Language is a dialect of the Lisp programming language for developing Fusion Applications.
+The Fusion Language is a dialect of the Lisp programming language for developing Fusion applications and templates.

-Fusion capabilities include:

-- open applications
-- confidential applications
-- templating

 The Fusion Machine is a stack based native runtime for Fusion Machine Code interfacing with the Astreum Accounts State.

 ## Conclusion

-These concepts of protocols around decentralized file storage and computation are not novel.
-In Ethereum, it is open-ended by design to be a foundational layer for many protocols yet to be imagined.

-With Astreum we include a storage and compute layer to create a system that offers the following benefits:
+With Astreum we create a system that offers the following benefits:

 - distribution of financial intermediary and cloud service fees
-- permissionless and pseudonymous(anonymous through private payment channels) access to financial services
+- permissionless and pseudonymous(anonymous through private payment channels such as mixers) access to financial services
 - open and censorship free platform for creators and developers
-- free redistribution of content
 - one language for developing applications and templates, extensible to any current and future use case

 ## References